pmean/build-website/text/07/SevenFormulas.md

 and compares it to the odds that a veteran is a non-firearm suicide (0.4 odds or 5 to 2 against a non-firearm suicide).

-Now wait, isn\'t that backwards?
+Now wait, isn't that backwards?
 Why would anyone compute an odds ratio this way?
 It turns out that this is a perfectly fine way to compute an odds ratio, but it sounds awkward because of the lengthy terms non-firearms suicide and non-veteran.
 If we substitute different words